PREMIERES:

 On the same trip, the whole CEE gave 2 concerts in the American Church and the American Cathedral in Paris and included Andrew’s Symphony No 2 in each.

-In March 2008 the Horns of the Czech Philharmonic Orchestra recorded the Sonata for 4 Horns, together with the Suite for 6 Horns and Five Dramatic Pieces for Eight Wagner Tubas for CD, entitled Andrew Downes: Music for Horns and Wagner Tubas.
-It is on the Czech Philharmonic Orchestra Artesmon label.
-This recording has been broadcast many times on Musicians Page Radio, Los Angeles, USA.
+The exciting story of the Sonata for 4 Horns did not end there: in March 2008 the Horns of the Czech Philharmonic Orchestra recorded the Sonata for 4 Horns, together with the Suite for 6 Horns and Five Dramatic Pieces for Eight Wagner Tubas for CD, entitled Andrew Downes: Music for Horns and Wagner Tubas on the Czech Philharmonic Orchestra Artesmon label!
+Andrew and I went to their recordings, which took place in the wonderful acoustics of Dvorak Hall of the Rudolfinum, Prague.
+Their CD has been broadcast many times on Musicians Page Radio, Los Angeles, USA.

 Emails to prepare for the Czech Philharmonic Horns recording: